PEP 804 – An external dependency registry and name mapping mechanism

 standalone tool, or as a new subcommand in any Python development workflow tool

-(e.g., Pip, Poetry, Hatch, PDM, uv).
+(e.g. Pip, Poetry, Hatch, PDM, uv).

-To this end, each ecosystem mapping can provide a list of package managers known to be compatible, with templated instructions on how to install and query packages.
+To this end, each ecosystem mapping can provide a list of package managers known to be compatible, with templated instructions on how to install and query installed packages.
 The provided install command templates are paired with query command templates so those tools can check whether the needed packages are already present without having to attempt an install operation (which might be expensive and have unintended side effects like version upgrades).

 Registry design